-When your pilot light is lit but burners won’t ignite, there can be many things wrong with your heater.
+When your water heater pilot light is lit but burners won’t ignite, there can be many things wrong with your heater.
 A damaged gas control valve, thermopile malfunctioning, burner jet and lights are rusty, a closed automatic vent, clogged burner orifice could be the culprit behind the issue.

-Plus, a corroded thermocouple, defective automatic gas shutoff, bad circuit board, sediment buildup, blocked gas line, dirty furnace filter, thermostat malfunctioning, & worn-out heating system are also responsible for your heater not working.
+Plus, a corroded thermocouple, defective automatic gas shutoff, bad circuit board, sediment buildup, blocked gas line, dirty filter, thermostat malfunctioning, & worn-out heating system are also responsible for your heater not working.

 Read our guide to ignite your heater as it should be ASAP.

 - Pilot Light Lit But Burners Won’t Ignite [13 Easy Fixes]

 - 2. Thermopile Malfunctioning

 - 3. Burner Jet And Lines Are Rusty